thin-edge/thin-edge.io/docs/src/references/c8y-configuration-management.md

 ## Fetching/Pushing configuration file from/to the external device

-To fetching/pushing configuration files to/from external devices, the `c8y_configuration_plugin` make use of the HTTP filetransfer feature of the `tedge_agent` is used (see section ....).

 To fetch/push configuration files to/from external devices, the `c8y_configuration_plugin` makes use of file-transfer HTTP APIs of the `tedge_agent`.

 The HTTP filetransfer feature of the `tedge_agent` provides the service to transfer files from external devices to the local filesystem of the thin-edge device's, and vice versa.